See [https://infracamp.org/project/kickstart] for detailed documentation.

 ENTRYPOINT ["/kickstart/container/start.sh", "standalone"]

-will be triggered every second (synchronous).
+Interval: A kick interval will be triggered every second (synchronous).

 To save cpu-time you could add this to your .kick.yml